dotwebstack/dotwebstack-framework/service/openapi/README.md

                 x-dws-expr: '`args.pageSize`'
 ```
 This configuration adds a header to the response called X-Pagination-Page.
 It is possible to set a value for this header
-in multiple ways.
-One of them is to use the x-dws-expr.
+by using the x-dws-expr.
 This works the same way as for the response properties.

 # 1.2 OpenApi specification on basepath
 The OpenApi specification, without the dotwebstack vendor extensions is exposed on the basepath of your API.
 This way,